82. Hummel Atlanta (1988-91)

 As it is, this template remains somewhat overlooked in the pantheon of great football shirt history.
 Overshadowed by its modern-for-the-Eighties predecessor and rarely seen outside of Scandinavia, it's not that easy to find a sizeable number of people holding this design in high regard.
 Had it been seen in the English First Division all those years ago, we might be talking now about a retro classic.
 Sliding doors, and all that.

 Once again, the football kit community has come up trumps with another addition to our countdown series - specifically Luís Subbuteiro, a Kitbliss follower from Portugal.

-Luís read this article about the Hummel 'Major' template and remembered that during the 1989-90 season of the Primeira Divisão in Portugal, Feirense wore the very same design - but in blue and white.
+Luís read this article about the Hummel Atlanta template and remembered that during the 1989-90 season of the Primeira Divisão in Portugal, Feirense wore the very same design - but in blue and white.